V4Fire/Client/src/core/component/decorators/hook/README.md

 ## Component life cycle

-V4 components have a standard life cycle: the component is created, the component is inserted into the DOM, the component is removed, and so on.
-V4 implements an extended version of the [Vue component life cycle](https://vuejs.org/api/options-lifecycle.html#options-lifecycle).
+V4Fire components have a standard life cycle: the component is created, the component is mounted to the DOM, the component is unmounted from the DOM, and so on.
+V4Fire implements an extended version of the [Vue component life cycle](https://vuejs.org/api/options-lifecycle.html#options-lifecycle).
 That is, the V4 component supports all the lifecycle states (hereinafter referred to as hooks) of the Vue component and adds two of its own.

 1. `beforeRuntime` is a hook that is called before `beforeCreate`;
 2. `beforeDataCreate` is a hook that is called after `beforeCreate` but before `created`.

-Also, V4 uses the `beforeDestroy` and `destroyed` hooks, not `beforeUnmount` and `unmounted` as Vue3 does.
+Also, V4Fire uses the `beforeDestroy` and `destroyed` hooks, not `beforeUnmount` and `unmounted` as Vue3 does.

 ### beforeRuntime